-Laura DeCook is the Mental Health Lead at Expedia Group and sits on the Ability Inclusion Movement board which supports employees and their loved ones with physical and mental disabilities.
+Laura DeCook is the Wellbeing Specialist at Expedia Group and sits on the Ability Inclusion Movement board which supports employees and their loved ones with physical and mental disabilities.
 Working with Mental Health First Aid around the globe, she has facilitated workshops that have certified over 150 people at Expedia Group.

 Kandy Hirsch, MA is a Licensed Professional Counselor in practice for more than 20 years.
 She is a certified instructor in Mental Health First Aid, a certified MHS 2.0 Emotional Intelligence Coach and workshop facilitator.
 She currently leads two Tucson Peer Advisory Groups for the Women Presidents’ Organization.